Gribek/movies/README.md

  Take into consideration that the comparison is not always possible due to the lack of necessary data about the movie.
 In that case, you will be notified by an appropriate message.

- **4. _add_ command - add new movie to the database**

- Command pattern: movies.py add movie_title

- where:
-  _movie_title_ is a title of movie you want to add.
-If the name of the movie consist of more than one word, use underscores instead of spaces.

- Example input:
- python movies.py add the_hangover

- If movie is already in the database, you will be informed.

  **5. _highscores_ command - show current top values in following categories: runtime, bo office earnings, awards won, nominations, Oscars won, IMDB rating**